 The annual SIGCOMM Award, presented at the SIGCOMM Technical Conference, recognizes lifetime contribution to the field of communication networks.
+Award winners receive a honorarium of US$ 2,000, free registration to the conference, and a crystal trophy.

 The past recipients are: